RECOGNITION OF THE PROJECT OF GOD

-This long and difficult itinerary lead Magdalene to know slowly the plan of God.
-Her life has to be continue oblation, after the example of Jesus Crucified and Mother of Sorrows who stand under the Cross.
+This long and difficult itinerary leads Magdalene to know slowly the plan of God.
+Her life has to be a continue oblation, after the example of Jesus Crucified and the Mother of Sorrows who stands under the Cross.

-INSPICE ET FAC – look at,contemplate and act secundum example.
-Example is Jesus Crucified, expression of the greatest love that sacrifice oneself to God Father and to mankind.
+INSPICE ET FAC – look at, contemplate and act “secundum example”.
+Example is Jesus Crucified, expression of the greatest love that sacrifices oneself to God the Father for mankind.